Determining server names

 Little Snitch is not the only one who needs to know computer names.
 A content delivery network, for example, hosts many customers on the same Internet address and still they need to serve different content for each customer.

 In order to solve this problem, many protocols (such as HTTP 1.1) send the server’s name as part of every request.
 If DNS sniffing did not provide a unique name, Little Snitch allows the process to connect, regardless of the current rule set and captures the first request sent.
 The request itself is not passed to the server yet.
 Little Snitch inspects the protocol headers.
 If it can find a server name, we are done.
-Little Snitch matches rules given the name and either passes on the delayed request or discards it and closes the connection.
+Little Snitch matches rules given to that name and either passes on the delayed request or discards it and closes the connection.

 Little Snitch does not intercept encrypted communication (SSL/TLS).
 Looking at the (unencrypted) Server Name Indication (SNI) header is sufficient to obtain a server name.